Parrot Plucking Series: Grooming a Parrot to Prevent Plucking Feathers

 Photo Credit: Diane Burroughs, BirdSupplies.com

-The easiest way to bathe your parrot is to buy a shower perch and bring your bird into the shower while you shower.
-A good daily bath will do wonders towards improving parrot feather health.
+The easiest way to bathe your parrot is to buy a shower perch and bring your bird into the shower while you're showering.
+A good daily bath will do wonders towards improving parrot skin and feather health.
 This is especially true for dusty birds like cockatoos and African grey parrots.
 If your bird is fearful of the shower, train it to accept a spray mister or a birdbath spray.
-Small birds, like budgies and parrotlets may love bathing in leafy greens.
+Or, better yet, use Clicker Training to progressively desensitize the bird.
+Small birds, like budgies and parrotlets may love bathing in leafy greens or even a bowl of water.

 Photo Credit: Shutterstock.com

-Wing trims are a personal decision and there are pro's and con's for either leaving the bird flighted or not.
+Whether you choose to do wing trims or not is a personal decision with pro's and con's for either leaving the bird flighted or not.
 A lot of people, who are not into flight training their parrot choose to keep their parrot safe with wing trims.
-One well-known contributing factor to plucking feathers is an improper wing trim.
-Birds generally only need wing trims a few times a year.
+Regardless, one well-known contributing factor to plucking feathers is an improper wing trim.
+Birds generally only need wing trims only a few times a year.
 Your avian veterinarian can groom your bird and may even show you how to do it correctly.

 First things first.
-You’ll want to learn what new feathers that are still growing look like.
+You’ll want to learn what new feathers, often called blood feathers, look like.
 These feathers are called “blood feathers,” because they have an active vein running through the length of the shaft.
-Cutting into one is painful and it will often bleed profusely.
-This is traumatic for the bird and may cause the bird to begin plucking feathers.
+In the image above, the second feather from the top appears to be growing it.
+It is much shorter than the one above or the one below.
+Cutting into a still growing feather is painful and it will bleed profusely.
+This is traumatic for the bird, and can even be deadly.
+You see, birds only have a few tablespoons of blood in their bodies.
+Alternatively, if you're lucky enough to stop the bleeding, the trauma may cause the bird to begin plucking feathers.

-Blood feathers should never be cut.
-As a feather grows, the vein recedes.
+As the new feather grows, the vein recedes.
 Once the vein is gone it is safe to clip the feather.
 Nevertheless, keep a bottle of styptic powder nearby whenever you’re grooming a parrot.
 Avian veterinarians and bird groomers use styptic powder to stop bleeding due to nails or wing feathers that have been clipped too closely.

 How Many Feathers to Trim